 2. Talk about intersections.

-Intersections can be confusing.
+Intersections can be confusing — and complicated.
 There are different types (lights versus stop signs) and rules about who goes when.
+These rules may be hard for kids with ADHD to remember in the moment.
 Pull over before you approach an intersection and talk through what to do.
-Make sure teens understand concepts like “right of way” and “yield,” and which lane they can turn from.
+Make sure your teen understand concepts like “right of way” and “yield,” and which lane it’s OK to turn from.

 3. Use stickers on the steering wheel.

 When there’s so much else going on, even remembering which way to turn the wheel can be tough.
 Use stickers as a reminder.
-Mark the right side of the steering wheel with a sticker to help teens remember which side is right and which is left.
-You can also put a sticker on the 12 o’clock position of the steering wheel.
+Mark the right side of the steering wheel with a sticker to help your teen remember which side is right and which is left.
+You can also put a sticker on the 12:00 position of the steering wheel.

 4. Stick to familiar routes.

-Kids with ADHD often have trouble with planning and thinking about things in different ways.
-That's why it helps to stick to familiar routes at first.
-This lets them focus on building skills without feeling stressed about figuring out a new route.
-For example, they can practice making left turns at the same intersection before dealing with unfamiliar intersections.
+Teens with ADHD often have trouble with planning and thinking about things in different ways.
+That’s why it helps to stick to familiar routes at first.
+Your teen can focus on building skills without feeling stressed about figuring out a new route.
+For example, you might have your child practice making left turns at the same intersection before dealing with unfamiliar intersections.

 5. Cut down on distractions.